Phileosopher/commonplace/mind-neurodivergence-narcissist.md

   - Malignant narcissism captures more antisocial behaviors such as sadism, revenge, aggression, and paranoia.

 Most kings, [cult leaders](people-culture-cults.md), and [religious leaders](religion.md) could likely be defined as highly influential narcissists.

+## How they think

+The process that builds narcissistic behavior is somewhat straightforward:

+1. They have a completely empty sense of self-worth, to the point of feeling deeply unloved and unfulfilled.
+   - "I'm worthless."
+   - "Nothing I do matters."
+   - "Nobody can love me."
+   - "I'm only good for what I do."
+   - "I'm not good enough."
+   - "Everyone hates me."
+2. They conclude and closely [identify](identity.md) as a victim of their circumstances.
+   - "Life is unfair."
+   - "I wasn't taught the right lessons in life."
+   - Nobody ever gives me a chance."
+3. They feel tremendous [anger](mind-feelings-anger.md) at their situation, but refuse to self-reflect because of their terrible sense of self.
+4. The anger develops an entitlement mindset that implies they deserve much more substantial treatment than they're receiving.
+5. Their entitlement boils over into narcissistic behaviors as an attempt to regain control of their life.
+6. When confronted to [change](people-changes.md) for the better, they lapse again into victimhood, perpetuating the cycle.

+Their inappropriate behavior will create a loop over time:

+1. An action performed in anger, which will often be a [sin](morality-sins.md) against someone.
+2. Unconscious, repressed guilt over that action's consequences.
+3. Through not being [self-aware](awareness.md), the unresolved guilt becomes [shame](mind-feelings-shame.md).
+4. That guilt arises later from another experience (often from those consequences or someone else triggering them).
+5. Generalized rage, directed toward the trigger of the shame.
+6. Go back to Step 1.

+If they were being bluntly honest, they'd say the following:

+1. "Why can't everyone just let me say what I want without consequence?"
+2. "I don't really mean it, and I just need to vent my issues."
+3. "It seems like everyone is out to get me when they try to shut it down."
+4. "I do know what's best, so why can't everything just go my way so I can be free to have my tantrum?"

 ## The primary indicator